abegyoung/gusto-corr/QC_Stuff/README.md

 Install winehq-stable and wine-stable-64 using apt from winehq.org

 # Tutorial 2
-Now we will call the Python zugbruecke ctypes library from a compiled c program.
+Now we will call a Python function from a compiled c program.
 This is a step closer to getting QuantCorrDLL64.dll into corrspec.

 The python function is simple, takes two numbers ```a, b``` and returns the addition.